almanahz/Study-Smart-BUK/README.md

 ## How to Install on Android

-### Prerequisites

-- Ensure you have an Android device
 ### Installation Steps

 1. **Download the APK**:
    - Download the APK file from the [release page](https://github.com/almanahz/Study-Smart-BUK/releases/download/v1.0.0/Study-Smart-BUK.apk)

 2. **Enable Unknown Sources**:
-   - Go to your device's **Settings** > **Security** and enable **Unknown Sources** to allow installation from sources.
+   - Go to your device's **Settings** > **Security** and enable **Unknown Sources** to allow installation from your preferred sources.

 3. **Install the APK**:
    - Locate the downloaded APK file in your device's **Downloads** folder and click on it to begin the installation.

 4. **Open the App**:
-   - Once installed, you can find the "Study Smart BUK" app in your app drawer and open it to start using.
+   - Once installed, you can find the "Study Smart BUK" app in your app drawer and then open it to start using.

 ## How to Use